coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/05.gendoc/04.gramatica/item.md

   - will be substituted by the named field of the named entity, these fields can be consulted in the OOMerge Fields extension if the field cannot be found it will be left unmodified, for example, {nonexistent_entity.fieldname}, {entity.nonexistent_field}, {sihubiera} or {sinexiste}
   - examples: {account.accountname}, {contact.bill_address}, {product.productcode}
 - **{ifexists entity}…{/ifexists}**
-  - all text contained inside the {ifexists} and {/ifexists} will be added to the final document if there exists at least one entity related to the main entity of the merge if none exist or entity is not defined the whole block will be eliminated inside the block fields of the first entity found may be used
+  - all text contained inside the {ifexists} and {/ifexists} will be added to the final document if there exists at least one entity related to the main entity of the merge if none exist or the entity is not defined the whole block will be eliminated inside the block fields of the first entity found may be used
   - examples: {ifexists asset}, {ifexists contact}, {ifexists campaign}, {ifexists product}, {ifexists invoice}
 - **{ifexists entity.field=value}…{/ifexists}**
   - all text contained inside the {ifexists} and {/ifexists} will be added to the final document if there exists at least one entity related to the main entity of the merge whose indicated field has the indicated value.
 For fields with multiple values (multiple select picklist), the string |##| must be used to separate the values and ALL values in the field must be the same as the value for the entity to qualify as equal.